tomondre/via-university-college/Sem04/AND1/eRoto/README.md

-# AND Hand-in 2 - eRoto
+AND Hand-in 2 - eRoto

-The app that I will be creating will be an trading platform.
+The app that I will be creating will be a trading platform.
 Because stocks/funds investing is very interesting to me and I have been educating myself in these areas for a while, I think it can be an enggaging project to me.<br/>
-I am using a general repository that I have created for my Via studies, therfore the project itself can be found here: Sem04/AND1/eRoto (Sorry for this inconvenience). <br/>
+I am using a general repository that I have created for my Via studies, therefore the project itself can be found here: Sem04/AND1/eRoto (Sorry for this inconvenience). <br/>
 The name eRoto is just a 'parody name' to the original company eToro.
-(I know the name suggest other things but that is not a goal.)
+(I know the name suggest other things but that is not a goal.). eRoto file itself is a project, therefore this file needs to be opened in order to run the android app.

 ## Requirements
 1. As an Investor, I want to be able to create an account, so that I can be in the system.
 2. As an Investor, I want to be able to login to the app, so that I can start using the app.
 3. ~~As an Investor, I want to be able to deposit money, so that I can top-up my account.~~
 4. As an Investor, I want to be able to see my current balance, so that I have an overview of it.
 5. ~~As an Investor, I want to be able to see a list of stocks, so that I can choose one.~~
 6. ~~As an Investor, I want to be able to see details of selected stock, so that I can research it.~~
 7. As an Investor, I want to be able to buy a stock, so that I can spend my hard-earned money.
 10. ~~As an Investor, I want to be able to see my bought stocks in my portfolio, so that I can keep track of owned stocks.~~
 11. As an Investor, I want to be able to log out, so that noone can use my account.
 12. ~~As an Investor, I want to be able to see my current portfolio value with today's performance, so that I have an brief overview of the portfolio.~~